 Mililma May is a staunch Danggalaba Kulumbirigin Tiwi woman living, working and studying on Kulumbirigin Country (Darwin).
 Mililma co-founded Uprising of the People (UP) in 2020.
-UP is a Danggalaba Kulumbirigin-owned, grassroots organisation that draws on connections to Country to exercise Elders’ wisdom and wishes whilst drawing on community strength to create holistic wellbeing for young people.
-UP’s work is grounded in Batcho self-determination.
+UP is a Danggalaba Kulumbirigin-owned, grassroots organisation that aims to nurture and rebuild the relationships between Elders, young people and Country through programs and campaigns.

 Mililma is also an activist, artist and writer.
 We yarned with Mililma in the lead up to National Reconciliation Week 2022 for our 5 Changemakers, 5 Days campaign.
 Questions and answers may have been edited for length and clarity.

 Mililma May: I am a Danggalaba Kulumbirigin Tiwi woman from Kulumbirigin Country, also known as Darwin.

 MM: My Ancestors, my Elders and our babies.
 This cycle of my bloodline and our stories is what drives me to continue changing and evolving to make sure that we can be empowered, nurtured and as strong as possible for as long as possible.